What is hedging language and why is it important?

 – Discuss the importance of including hedging language

 During your time as an academic, you’re likely to encounter the concept of hedging language, as this type of language is very common in both academic writing and speech.
 Anyone that wishes to succeed in publishing or completing a bachelor’s or master’s degree will have to become quickly familiar with what this language is, what it looks like, and why it’s used.
-This lesson therefore covers those topics precisely, with Lessons 2 and 3 discussing the many different types of hedging language that can be used in academic assignments.
+This chapter therefore covers those topics precisely, with Chapters 2 and 3 discussing the many different types of hedging language that can be used in academic assignments.

 What is hedging language?